ajidevelop/Calculator/README.md

     *   Only works for perfect logarithms.
 The first number is the base and the second number is the subscript.
     *   Inputs for operator
         *   `log`
+*   Solver
+    *   Solver solves for an unknown variable.
+The first input is the coefficient of x.
+The second input is the number the shift in x.
+The third input is the what the entire equation is equal to.
+The final inpu is the operator that is afftects x from the shift.
+    *   Inputs for opertaor
+        *   `solveX`